 Steps to disable keyboard-interactive authentication in SSH:

-1. Open a terminal session on the SSH server with an account that can use sudo.
+1. Open a terminal on the SSH server with sudo privileges.

 $ whoami